Common Denture Problems & How To Solve Them

 Issues with New Dentures

-If, after getting new dentures, the patient finds it difficult to speak or eat, they can:
+If, after getting new dentures, you find it difficult to speak or eat, you can:

-- Practice any words they find difficult to say with their new teeth
+- Practice words you might find difficult to say with your new teeth

 - Try eating soft foods, like mashed potatoes or eggs